tvanantwerp/automated-social-images/blog.md

 ## Avoiding Redundant Uploads

 Let's assume we'll use this script with a statically generated blog site.
 Our website might have dozens, hundreds, or thousands of pages.
-Most of the time our site is rebuilt, the content of the pages won't change.
-If there hasn't been any change to our social images, then we really don't need to upload them to Cloudinary at all.
+Most of the time, when our site is rebuilt, the content of the pages won't change.
+If our social images haven't changed, then we really don't need to upload them to Cloudinary at all.

 To solve this problem, we'll modify our upload function to check if an image already exists in Cloudinary.
 If it does, we'll skip the upload.
 If it doesn't, we'll upload the image.